AI Car Damage Detection: How it works

 Perspective variations

-While some damages might be easy to detect from a certain angle, the same damage might be invisible on camera from a different view.
+While some vehicle damages might be easy to detect from a certain angle, the same damage might be invisible on camera from a different view.
 Similarly, it is also possible for a certain light effect to be mistaken as a dent or a crack when viewed from a certain angle.

 Lighting issues (shadows and low light)